NotSooShariff/react-calculator-coursera/README.md

 # React Calculator Application 🧮

-### About

-A Simple Calculator Application created with React for the Meta Frontend Developer Certification's Coursework.
+> ⚠️ Note - This is just a Simple Calculator Application created with React for the Meta Frontend Developer Certification Coursework and not an actively maintained project.

-### Prerequisities
+### Prerequisites

 Ensure you have Git and Node installed on your system and added to PATH on your system.